-Free Find and Replace Tool With Regex, Case-Insensitive & Whole-Word Modes
+Find and Replace Text Online — Free, with Regex & Whole-Word Modes

 We will reply within 24 hours.
 Multiple spaces need fixing.